 Content Management System (CMS) makes website creation easy.
-Before the content management system, creating a website needed you to have an excellent understanding of HTML and CSS.
-Depending on the complexity a further knowledge of other languages may be required to make the whole website function together.
+Before the content management system, creating a website needed you to understand HTML and CSS.
+Depending on the complexity, further knowledge of other languages may be required to make the whole website function together.

 CMS now powers more than 46% of the websites around the world.
-From a small company to big firms they all use CMS.
+From small companies to big firms, they all use CMS.

 The CMS now facilitates creating, editing, organizing, and publishing content without much of you being a coding geek.

 The Content Management System is somewhat like a ready-to-cook meal.

 There are two types of CMS, ECM for Enterprise Content Management and WCM for Web Content Management.

 An Enterprise Content Management system aids in organizing, collecting, storing, and access to information.
 It’s dynamic, allowing customization based on business needs.
 You can learn more about ECM on aiim.org.